 More and more we are seeing parties (both Mickey’s Not-So-Scary Halloween Party & Mickey’s Very Merry Christmas Party) sell out.

 This never really used to happen (except for the first and last parties) but now, there’s a chance any party could sell out.

-Add in the fact that there are far fewer Christmas Parties (23) than Halloween Parties (36), and you'll see why the chances for sell outs increase even more.
+Add in the fact that there are far fewer Christmas Parties (25) than Halloween Parties (38), and you’ll see why the chances for sellouts increase even more.